In This Article

-By far, kitchens remain an important part of home renovation for most of us, both in terms of scale and cost.
+By far, kitchens remain an important part of home renovation for most of us, both in terms of scale and cost of kitchen renovation.
 So you should always be prepared and know what you are getting into.
 Sometimes, you might not need a complete kitchen renovation and can just make do with the essentials.
-So before you hire a professional designer or a contractor, we suggest you consider these important factors and prepare in advance.
+So before you hire a professional designer or a contractor, we suggest you consider the important factors from this kitchen renovation guide and prepare in advance.

 The first step to giving any room a makeover is to establish why you’re doing it.
 What is the purpose?
 Is your kitchen too cramped?
 Do you need more storage space?
 Does it lack style or look outdated?
 You need to arrive at one or more of these answers in order to know why you’re going for a kitchen renovation.